Ronald W. Davis: Family

 Davis married Janet Dafoe in July 1969.
 Their son, Whitney Dafoe was born in 1983, followed by their daughter Ashley Davis.

 Whitney Dafoe became ill with severe ME/CFS around 2009, declining from active and healthy in his career as a photographer to housebound, and by 2015 bed bound from this disease, unable to tolerate sounds and light, unable to do much at all, and eventually unable to eat, drink or speak.
+Finally, even ordinary visual input (faces moving, light, colour, motion) started to provoke the same physiologic crash that heavy exercise provokes in milder patients.
+When that happens every stimulus—voice, touch, light—feels like being hit with a stun-gun.
+Whitney Dafoe has reached that extreme; only his parents have learned the rituals (dimmed light, fixed position, no sudden movement) that keep his nervous system from going into free-fall.
 As his endurance decreased, Dafoe moved back home in May 2011.
-His mother cut her work as a clinical psychologist to five hours a week to spend full time on his daily care as he continued declining in function, while Davis continues his research career and helps with his son’s daily care.
-Dafoe’s need for treatment is the motivation for Davis to direct his medical and scientific research efforts toward this disease; he dropped all other projects in hand before his son became so ill.
+His mother cut her work as a clinical psychologist to five hours a week to spend full time on his daily care as he continued declining in function, while Davis continues his research career and helps with his son's daily care.
+Dafoe's need for treatment is the motivation for Davis to direct his medical and scientific research efforts toward this disease; he dropped all other projects in hand before his son became so ill.